vanHeemstraSystems/n8n-home-assistant/300/README.md

 # 300 - Building Our Application

+## 100 - Creating a RESTful API in N8N

+Create a Webhook in N8N that will be triggered when a RESTful command is executed from an (external) application, such as Home Assistant.

-## 100 - Trigger N8N With The RESTful Command
+## 200 - Trigger N8N With The RESTful Command

 In Home Assistant you can make API calls using the REST command.